animetosho/ParPar/fast-gf-multiplication.md

 I assume that you (the reader) are familiar with the basics of [Reed Solomon](https://en.wikiversity.org/wiki/Reed%E2%80%93Solomon_codes_for_coders) coding, as I will not be covering them here.
 Knowledge of [SIMD](https://en.wikipedia.org/wiki/SIMD) basics is also strongly recommended as I won’t be covering them in depth here.
 This page aims to be *somewhat* of a reference, rather than an introductory guide.

-I primarily focus on performance for x86 and ARM CPUs for fields GF(256) (commonly used field size) and GF(65536) (used in [PAR2](https://en.wikipedia.org/wiki/Parchive)), although the techniques may extend to other CPUs and field sizes.
+I primarily focus on performance for x86 and ARM CPUs for fields GF(256) (commonly used field size) and GF(65536) (used in [PAR2](https://en.wikipedia.org/wiki/Parchive)), although the techniques may extend to other CPUs and field sizes in GF(2<sup>w</sup>).
 I have not explored GPGPU techniques, so won’t be covering them here.

 Only core multiplication over a region is investigated here, with performance evaluation being a primary concern; related performance aspects such as [loop tiling](https://en.wikipedia.org/wiki/Loop_nest_optimization) won’t be investigated, despite their importance.
+Techniques for fast *single* multiplies (as opposed to multiplication over a region) are not explored here.

 Note that I will not explore multiplying by 0 or 1 here, as they can be trivially implemented via `memset` (multiply by 0) or `memcpy` (multiply by 1), if not adding to a destination.
 For simplicity’s sake, I will also not show adding products into the destination, as this is just a trivial exclusive-or (XOR) with the destination.